blmontoya/CNN-for-vehicle-classification/README.md

-# Using CNNs for Vehicle Classification
+# Training a CNN to Classify Vehicle Types

 As a starter project for BVC, I decided to create a CNN that learns to classify various images of vehicle types.
 I also used a custom dataset I made by placing images of vehicles as the foreground onto a random 128 x 128 crop of a landscape background, then augmenting the images.